HO-COOH/SugarPP/README.md

     print(i);
 ```

-SugarPP adds support for this with the `Range` class. `Range` supports:
+SugarPP defines 3 types of Ranges in some sort of "class overloading" way
+- Numerical ranges
   - `start`, `end`, and `step (default = 1)` with a C++ foreach loop.
 Type will be inferred and automatically converted if needed.
   - Multiple-dimension ranges
   - Generating a random number within the range
   - Filling a container with random numbers

+- Letter ranges

+  Similar functionality with numerical ranges, but works correctly when it is incremented it skips non letter characters

+- Container ranges(In progress)

 SugarPP also has an `Enumerate` class, which accomplishes a similar task to Python's `enumerate()`; it returns an `std::pair` of the `index` and the `iterator`.
 It can be combined with C++17 structured binding (e.g. `for (auto [i, v]: Enumerate(array))`) for maximum effectiveness.